Industries

 Business leaders report they remain confident in the long-term growth prospects of the U.S. and global economies, but confidence is more subdued when it comes to the growth prospects of their companies.

 CEOs are investing in long-term growth strategies, while remaining agile to take advantage of new opportunities and respond to unforeseen challenges in this environment.
-They are committed to investments in generative AI and ESG to grow their businesses, and they are prepared to seize transformational M&A opportunities.
+They are committed to investments in generative AI and sustainability to grow their businesses, and they are prepared to seize transformational M&A opportunities.

 They broadly recognize generative AI is a promising pathway to growth that is rapidly accelerating the rate of innovation in our economy.
 It is a top investment priority for their organizations, and they are mindful to engage their workforce on ethical and effective use of AI.